Our students have obtained rewarding jobs in a number of professions, including:

-To find out more about the career pathways careers of our recent graduates, explore the latest Destination of Leavers from Higher Education (DLHE) statistics for BA Sociology and BA Politics and Sociology graduates.
+To find out more about the career pathways of our recent graduates, explore the latest Destination of Leavers from Higher Education (DLHE) statistics for BA Sociology and BA Politics and Sociology graduates.

-Our degree programmes give students the chance to develop the skills and knowledge they need to thrive in the new world of work.
+Our degree programmes give students the chance to develop the skills and knowledge they need to thrive in the world of work.
 88% of 2014 graduates in Sociology were in either work or study within six months of graduation.